mrazomej/phd/src/chapter_03/section_05_distribution_moments.md

 Given that all transitions in our stochastic model are first-order reactions, Eq. $\ref{eq:ch3_eq09}$ has no moment-closure problem [@Voliotis2014a].
-This means that the dynamical equation for a given moment only depends on lower moments (See Chapter 5 for full proof).
+This means that the dynamical equation for a given moment only depends on lower moments (see Chapter 5 for full proof).
 This feature of our model implies, for example, that the second moment of the protein distribution $\langle p^2
 \rangle$ depends only on the first two moments of the mRNA distribution $\langle m \rangle$ and $\langle m^2 \rangle$, the first protein moment $\langle p